-The first step is to round-up all photos and videos.
-Copy them to a central collection folder on your PC.
+The first step is to round-up all your photos and videos.
+Copy them to one or more ‘collection’ folders on your PC.

 If you don’t have room - get a modern external SSD drive.
 They are amazing.

 I use the OneDrive photo uploader on my phone.
-OneDrive then syncs Photos and Video files to my PC automatically.
-I then copy (or move) those items from the sync folder to my central collection folder.
+OneDrive syncs Photo and Video files to my PC automatically.
+I then import (copy or move) those items from the sync folder to my collection folder.

-By default Google Photos re-encodes your files; quality is lower if you download from there.
+By default Google Photos re-encodes your files; quality is lower if you import from there.

 Dropbox, GoogleDrive and OneDrive are all able to sync files to a folder on your PC.
-You need to get their respective desktop apps for this.
+You just need to get their respective desktop apps.

 Organize into folders.